open-feature/java-sdk-contrib/hooks/open-telemetry/README.md

 ## Usage

-OpenFeature provider various ways to register hooks.
-The location that a hook is registered affects when the hook is run.
+OpenFeature provides various ways to register hooks.
+The location where a hook is registered affects when the hook is run.
 It's recommended to register the `OpenTelemetryHook` globally in most situations, but it's possible to only enable the hook on specific clients.
 You should **never** register the `OpenTelemetryHook` both globally and on a client.

-Consider following code example for usage,
+Consider the following code example for usage,

 ```java
     final Tracer tracer = ... // derive Tracer from OpenTelemetry